A true radio natural Sony Award Judges

 The breakfast show at Galaxy Manchester followed, where he won various awards including a Sony.

-Since then Wes has guest-presented the 6 Music breakfast show and produced and presented documentaries for BBC Radio 4 ('Quite brilliant' Daily Mail, 'Excellent' Daily Express).
-He is also an announcer for its sister station, BBC Radio 4 Extra, and joined BBC Radio Leeds to present their mid-morning programme.
+Since then Wes has guest-presented the 6 Music breakfast show, hosted a daily talk show on BBC Radio Leeds, and produced and presented documentaries for BBC Radio 4 ('Quite brilliant' Daily Mail, 'Excellent' Daily Express).
+He is also an announcer for its sister station, BBC Radio 4 Extra.

-He has modelled for GQ, Vogue and Company magazines, and was the man behind the Crazy Frog record.
+He has modelled for GQ, Vogue and Company magazines, and was behind the infamous Crazy Frog record.

 In addition to broadcasting, Wes is the author of two biographies: Kenneth Williams Unseen ('Enthralling' Roger Lewis, Daily Express Book of the Year review) and Whatshisname: The Life and Death of Charles Hawtrey, a number one biography on Amazon.
 Both books were dedicated to his daughter Maisie.